mstanczy/git-workshop/README.md

 ```
 git log
 ```
-18. display 'git status' and notice that changes to 'jumbotron.html' are now in the Working Directory
+18. display ```git status``` and notice that changes to 'jumbotron.html' are now in the Working Directory
 ```
 git status
 ```
-19. display 'git diff' and verify all 3 changes are included
+19. display ```git diff``` and verify all 3 changes are included
 ```
 git diff
 ```
-20. Create a new branch with "git checkout -b buttons".
+20. Create a new branch and switch to it automatically.
 ```
 git checkout -b buttons
 ```